MORYX-Industry/application-developer-training/chapter-1-basics.md

 going much more into details.
 MORYX will find the way later, *how* this is done for a running order.

-Start the application, go to *Wokplans* and click on the plus button.
+Start the application, go to *Workplans* and click on the plus button.

 ![Create new workplan](./chapter-1/NewWorkplan.png)